-We are only able to advertise internships with charitable organisations, however we ask that you consider the availability of our students and the time available to them (we encourage our students to undertake no more than 6-10 hours of volunteering per week).
-For this reason, internships during the academic year will not be advertised.
+We are only able to advertise internships with charitable organisations, however we ask that you consider the availability of our students and the time available to them (we encourage our students to undertake no more than 16 hours of volunteering per week).
+For this reason, internships during term time will not be advertised.

-If you wish to advertise more than one role make sure you add these as multiple activities on this website.
+If you wish to advertise more than one role you can add these as multiple activities on your provider profile.

 - We sometimes have ‘one off’ opportunities, can you advertise these?

 Yes!
-Please put these as an activity on the website as this will then ensure it is emailed to volunteers.
-If you also email us details of the date, time, location and roles of your event then we can advertise them on our Facebook events and on our newsletter.
-We also compile specific emails at Christmas and Summer to advertise one off opportunities, however we will email our opportunity contact list regarding this.
+Please put these as an activity on the website as this will then make it visible to volunteers.
+If you also email us details of the date, time, location and the volunteer role description for your event then we can also advertise them on our social media pages.
+We also compile specific emails at Christmas and Summer to advertise one off opportunities, if you are a registered provider on our website you should receive our emails regarding this.